HMS Alexander (1778)

-HMS Alexander was a 74-gun third-rate of the Royal Navy.
+HMS Alexander was a 74-gun third-rate ship of the line of the Royal Navy.
 She was launched at Deptford Dockyard on 8 October 1778.
 During her career she was captured by the French, and later recaptured by the British.
 She fought at the Nile in 1798, and was broken up in 1819.
 She was named after Alexander the Great.

 British service and capture

 On 13 March 1780, Alexander and HMS Courageaux captured the 40-gun French privateer Monsieur after a long chase and some exchange of fire.
 The Royal Navy took the privateer into service as HMS Monsieur.